 Faking a different identity takes the power away from you and hands it over to THEM.

-If you are looking for a long-lasting, authentic change in your life, then The mentality of fake it till you make it does not work.
+If you are looking for a long-lasting, authentic change in your life, then The mentality of faking it t does not work.
 There is another method you should be following instead.

-Ignore Fake It Till You Make It and Tune into the Ideal Version of Who You Are
+Ignore Fake It Till You Make It and Tune into the Supreme Version of Who You Are

 Choose a vision for who you want to be, and take actions from that place.
 Imagine what your future self would do in any situation and then going on to do it.